“The difference between death and taxes is death doesn’t get worse every time Congress meets.”–Will Rogers

 Busting the Myth of Tax-Deferred “Savings”

 Should you be putting money into tax-deferred accounts or after-tax accounts?
-It’s a big question every investor must consider.
+It’s a big question everyone must consider.

-One way we explain tax deferral is to ask our clients, “Would you rather pay tax on the SEED or pay tax on the HARVEST?”
+One way we explain tax deferral is to ask, “Would you rather pay tax on the SEED or pay tax on the HARVEST?”
 When you invest in after-tax vehicles, you’ve already paid tax on the seed.
-If you are deferring taxes in a traditional 401(k), IRA or other qualified retirement plan, such as a 403(b), you’ll pay taxes on the harvest.
+If you are deferring taxes in a traditional 401(k), IRA, or other qualified retirement plans, such as a 403(b), you’ll pay taxes on the harvest.

 Unfortunately, many millions of Americans have been led to believe they are somehow “saving” money on taxes by deferring them.
-Sometimes their accountants or financial planners feel they earn their keep by showing clients how much they “saved,” but are they really saving money, or just delaying the pain of paying taxes?
+Sometimes their accountants or financial planners feel they earn their keep by showing clients how much they “saved.”
+Yet are they really saving money, or just delaying the pain of paying taxes?
 Of course, the tax man must be paid, now or later.